root-project/root/README/ReleaseNotes/v630/index.md

    shared implementation detail of `RooFormulaVar` and `RooGenericPdf`.
 5. The `RooIntegratorBinding`, which was an implementation detail of the `RooIntegrator2D` and `RooSegmentedIntegrator2D` classes.
+6. The `RooRealAnalytic`, which was an implementation detail of the `RooRealIntegral` class.

 ## 2D Graphics Libraries